Aurumaker72/Mupen-Lua-Universal-GUI/README.md

 YourButton = Button:new(
-     mainScene, -- The scene containing the button nil, -- The keyboard key associated with the button (nil disables keyboard interaction) 20, -- X
+     mainScene, -- The scene containing the button
+     1, -- The button's index in the scene.
+For each control, increase it by 1 heading downwards nil, -- The keyboard key associated with the button (nil disables keyboard interaction) 20, -- X
      20, -- Y